Babar Azam’s Indian superfan Alaysha makes 850-km journey from Bhopal to Hyderabad to watch Pakistan captain in action

 ALSO READ: Rachin Ravindra makes a ‘name’ for himself with century on World Cup debut

 “Imam-ul-Haq and Hasan Ali have seen and liked my stories, and Imam usually sees my stories, and he is very kind-hearted.
-I have skipped my exams to watch Pakistan play, and I am looking forward to meeting him,” Alaysha, who studies at Eastern Public School (EPS) in Bhopal, said.
+I have skipped my exams to watch Babar play, and I am looking forward to meeting him,” Alaysha said.

 To sustain a passion requires support, and Alaysha thanked her parents for supporting her dream of watching Babar live in action.

 “My parents have sacrificed a lot, and it means a lot for me to watch Babar and the Pakistan team play live.
-It’s a dream come true, and my best friend is from Pakistan, and she is so happy.
-My friends in Bhopal are very happy and they know if I am not in class, I am busy watching Pakistan play,” she said.
+It’s a dream come true,” she said.

 Meanwhile, the lens of the host broadcaster zooms in towards Alaysha and her sister, with her elder brother forming a protective ring and her little sister waving the Pakistan flag.